 Saute your chopped onion until it’s soft.
 Add in the flour to your butter mixture and make a roux (Here is a great tutorial on on how to make a roux).
 Add the chicken broth to the butter mixture and stir until smooth.

-Tips for Making Green Chili Sauce
+Tips for Making Green Chile Sauce

 - Pay attention to the green chiles you use.
 Depending on their access to water during their growing time, green chiles can range in spiciness.
 If the level of hotness isn’t listed with the green chiles when you buy them, I would advise taking a little taste test of the pepper.
 This will help you gauge the heat level of your sauce.

-- One of the best aspects of learning how to make green chili sauce at home is the fact that it freezes well.
+- One of the best aspects of learning how to make green chile sauce at home is the fact that it freezes well.
 This means you can make it in large batches (like I do) and freeze it – only thawing it as you need it.

 - The longer the chiles simmer, the spicier they can get.
 So, if you got really spicy chiles, you may limit the time you simmer them.

-Commonly Asked Questions About Green Chili Sauce
+Commonly Asked Questions About Green Chile Sauce

 What is the Best Canned Enchilada Sauce?

-I would say making your own green chili sauce recipe at home and then freezing it is the best canned route.
+I would say making your own green chile sauce recipe at home and then freezing it is the best canned route.
 However, if you’re in a pinch and don’t have time to make your own, I would suggest using the El Pato brand.
-They are the closest to homemade green chili sauce I’ve ever had.
+They are the closest to homemade green chile sauce I’ve ever had.
 Great flavor for a decent price.
 The brand should be pretty easy to find in most grocery stores, even small ones.